agopdev/productstore-service-java/README.md

 $ cd ../
 ```

-5) Now, you have to install the dependencies with maven, so first go inside `product-store` directory with
+5) Now, you have to run the API, so first go inside `product-store` directory with
 ```bash
 $ cd productstore
 ```